ds3002/course/labs/lab1-cli.md

 ### `zip` and `tar`

-Finally, compressing or decompressing archives like zips or tarballs is not too difficult:
+Compressing or decompressing archives like zips or tarballs is not too difficult:

 To create a zip bundle, assuming we are in a directory with `file1` and `file2` we want to zip up: